Jolvera2001/Lapis/diagrams/api.md

   - After initialization, we can then simply start the plugin service
 - Stop()
   - When the plugin is running, we can stop it whenever and we wouldn't need to restart since we've already initialized it.
 So we can just Start and Stop whenever

+## Future Enhancements

+There are some things we still need to keep in mind when moving forward.
+We could be nearing the point of a complete API for now and it would need improvements

+### Event Async Invoking

+Our event system so far just calls the Kernel to invoke a handler within a map.
+It can be fine until, let's say 5 plugins subscribed to the same event.
+Race conditions can happen, especially if there are things related to a local db.
+Some considerations are:

+- Using Channels as an event bus
+  - we can implement a Pub/Sub system much like how we already have it, and just let these handlers use a channel as a queue
+- Priority queue
+  - This is another idea where some events should invoke before others.
+Although it might not be necessary